LogoLogo

 Fortunately, Felt lets you review the quality of your geocoding upload, and also download the results so you can fine-tune your input if needed.

-You can toggle the Geocoding Results any time you want from the table view by clicking "See full report" in the Found
+You can toggle the Geocoding Results any time you want from the table view by clicking "See full report" in the Found column and even download the results to fix issues and reupload.

-Tables often reference countries, states, or other regions without including the geometry themselves.
+Tables often reference countries, states, zip codes or other regions without including the geometry themselves.
 Historically, you’d have to join this data with other datasets to work with it on a map.
 Felt does this automatically with Geomatching.

 Data will be checked for the geographic regions listed below and converted to polygon geometries when possible.
 Optionally, hints present in the column name can be used to choose among valid matches, such as “zip” used to name a column of U.S. ZIP codes.